HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 1. Low-Pass Color
    1. This can be used directly as a texture input, for example in a terrain generator, or the o3de Terrain Macro Material
    2. Can be used to find the average color (down-sample to 1x1), this value can be placed into the color swatch of a StandardPBR material (or Terrain Detail Material)
-   3. Or we could use the low pass, to generate a color ramp (and a matching height map), which can be used as input in programs like World Machine to use in *colorization* *[Working with Texture Color Ramps](/display/lmbr/Working+with+Texture+Color+Ramps)*
+   3. Or we could use the low pass, to generate a color ramp (and a matching height map), which can be used as input in programs like World Machine to use in *Colorization: Working with Texture Color Ramps* (<-- future article to write.)
 2. High-Pass, High-Frequency Detail
    1. Load the high-pass as the basecolor texture in a StandardPBR material and set the Blend mode to LinearLight.
    2. This same approach can be used as the detail texture for a standard material, for instance